plone/buildout.coredev/docs/git.rst

 Our repository on GitHub has the following layout:

-* **feature branches**: all development for new features must be done in dedicated branches, normally one branch per feature,
+* **feature branches**: all development for new features must be done in dedicated branches, normally one branch per feature
-* **master branch**: when features get completed they are merged into the master branch; bugfixes are commited directly on the master branch,
+* **master branch**: when features get completed they are merged into the master branch; bug fixes are committed directly on the master branch
 * **tags**: whenever we create a new release we tag the repository so we can later re-trace our steps, re-release versions, etc.